ablodge/amr-utils/README.md

 pip install ./amr-utils
 ```

+If you have a question that isn't answered by this document, please check the Wiki.

 # AMR Reader
 The class `AMR_Reader` can be used to load AMRs or AMR alignments from a number of different formats including LDC, JAMR, and ISI.
 An `AMR_Reader` can be used as follows.